pagekey/website/_drafts/design-vs-implementation.md

 While perhaps slightly unorthodox, design and implementation can easily be applied to the process of writing.
 Whenever I'm putting together an article, essay, story, or document, I find myself performing design and implementation as two distinct activities, whether I attempt to separate them or not.
 Design is figuring out which ideas I would like to convey, how I want to convey them, and what the feel should be - it's the big picture. **Outlining** is a design activity that really helps me bring my writing together.

-On the other side of the coin is the implementation of my writing.
-It's what I'm doing right now - with my ideas more or less figured out, I'm putting pen to paper, relentlessly beating the words out of the keyboard and giving life to the skeleton of thoughts that I had previously formed.
+On the other side of the coin is the *implementation* of the writing.
+It's what I'm doing right now - with the ideas more or less figured out, I'm putting pen to paper, relentlessly beating the words out of the keyboard and giving life to the skeleton of thoughts that I had previously formed.

 What do these two concepts really mean?
 Google can help us with the definitions: